hydephp/develop/docs/digging-deeper/customization.md

 ### CommonMark Extensions

-You can add extra CommonMark extensions, or change the default ones, in the `config/markdown.php` file.
+You can add extra CommonMark extensions, or change the default ones, using the `extensions` array in the config file.
+They will then be loaded into the CommonMark converter environment.

 ```php
 // filepath: config/markdown.php